delaine3/avocado-app/README.md

 created_at
 ```

-A uniqueness rule prevents duplicate likes by the same user on the same log.
+A uniqueness rule prevents the same user from liking the same log twice.

 ### `care_log_comments`